7: Board Operations

 Occasionally, unanticipated or emergent issues require immediate Board attention and/or action.

-22. A written notice of the special meeting shall be sent to all trustees by registered mail (at least 7 days before the date of the meeting), or personally served (at least 2 days before the date of the meeting) on the trustee, or a responsible person at the trustee’s residence, or by electronic means.
+22. A written notice of a special meeting shall be sent to all trustees by registered mail (at least 7 days before the date of the meeting), or personally served to the trustee, or a responsible person at the trustee’s residence, or by electronic means (at least 3 days before the date of the meeting).

 23. Notwithstanding section 21. and 22., a special meeting may be held without notice being given under this section if every trustee agrees to waive the requirements of sections 21. and 22.